marius-wieschollek/passwords/.github/ISSUE_TEMPLATE/Bug_report.md

 - Server OS and Version:

 ### Steps to reproduce
-1. <!-- Describe PRECISELY and DETAILED how to reproduce the bug -->
+1. <!-- Describe PRECISELY and DETAILED the necessary steps to reproduce the bug -->
 2. <!-- Provide sample data if needed -->
 3. <!-- Include relevant user settings and app settings if not standard -->